andrewsshughes/SYS-SaaS-CMS/content/home/homepage.md

       * Capability
     icon: /img/vulnerabilites.svg
 docs:
-  - title: Segmentation & ServiceOffering
+  - title: Segmentation & Service Offering
     desc: >-
       This one page document allows you to clearly show a top level summary of your Servicing Strategy, including: